Saturday, Sept. 21, 2019 (Updated Nov. 19, 2019)

 “I’ve always been of the opinion, especially during things like this, running for city council, there has to be a degree of saying, ‘This is what I represent, this is what I want to get accomplished,’” he said.
 “I think I’ve done a pretty good job of saying what I want to get accomplished and who I represent.

-“Instead of bringing things to the table, I just want a seat at the table.”
+“Instead of bringing things to the Postponement of a motion, or a vote, I just want a seat at the table.”

 Cure pushed back harder on my insistence on detail.
 He suggested I was calling him dishonest, seeming to equate specific policies with “promising and not delivering.”
 He insisted that the two of us simply practice different styles of journalism — and his tone and word choice made plain that he did not see the value in my style.